 Take two pairs of sports socks and one pair of woolen socks.
 Depending upon the cold you feel, wear the type of socks accordingly.
 You need to get good quality socks as they will form a cushion to your feet and will make a lot more difference in your trekking experience.
 If you get comfy socks, they will help you in trekking smoothly.

 You should always carry one headlamp, and always choose a headlamp over a hand torch.
 The headlamp gives you the freedom to keep your hands free.
 You will not be trekking during the night or in darkness, however, in your camping, you will need a headlamp.
 You might want to go to the loo during the night, or just sit and relax outside the camps, you need the headlamp

 A toilet kit

-Carry your toilet kit as per your requirement and hygiene.
+Carry your toilet kit as per your requirements and hygiene.
 It should include things like a toothbrush, toothpaste, small soap, toilet tissue roll, a small moisturizer, lip balm, deodorant, etc. Women should carry their sanitary pads.

 Kashmir Great Lakes Trek has long walks every day.
 You will be trekking for around 6 hours every day, so carrying a water bottle is a must.